💡 Get Philly smart 💡

 Confirmed cases and government response

-The Philly Health Department’s weekday 1 p.m. briefings are being held virtually.
+The city’s weekday 1 p.m. briefings are being held virtually.
 Text COVIDPHL to 888-777 to get updates sent to your phone.
-So far, over 74,000 people have signed up.

-Across the country, more than 1.1 million people have been tested, with more than 184,770 reported positives.
-At least 26,660 people have been hospitalized, with 3,746 recorded deaths.
+Across the country, more than 7.75 million people have been tested, with more than 1.2 million reported positives.
+At least 67,256 related deaths have been recorded.
 Here’s a state-by-state breakdown, and here’s how the curve for the U.S. looks compared to other nations.

 We need you

 Billy Penn is powered by reader support.
 If you value our updates on the pandemic, please consider making a donation today.

 For most of the test sites around Philadelphia, of which there are around 20, you’ll need a recommendation from a doctor or medical provider.
 It doesn’t have to be a primary care provider, just one connected to whatever hospital is running the facility.